Who Won Awards Season?

 Total: 63

 A controversial choice, to be sure, but the numbers don’t lie.
 He didn’t quite Stuhlbarg, but Chalamet managed to play major roles in two of the year’s most adored films.
-Lady Bird let him further refine the star image he’d established in Homeland – handsome, aloof, kind of dickish – but Call Me By Your Name complicated that image in interesting ways.
+Lady Bird let him further refine the star image he’d established in Homeland — handsome, aloof, kind of dickish — but Call Me by Your Name complicated that image in interesting ways.
 The movie itself marked him as a major young talent, while the never-ending press tour allowed him to show off his openness, excitement, and an endearing hidden nerd side.
 As my colleague Kyle Buchanan is fond of proclaiming, Oscar’s love for ingenues is typically matched by its disdain for young men, and yet Chalamet’s managed to become the only guy this year with a chance at prying the Best Actor trophy away from Gary Oldman.
 Not bad for a former statistics rapper.